Read below for links to recent news items about the project.

 Hidden Florence featured in a Voice of America piece about innovative digital history research on cities, 3 April 2019.
 Watch here.

-To launch the app we commissioned three short films from Ross Gill that describe the Hidden Florence app and the research that went into it.
+To launch the app we commissioned three short films from Ross Gill at Freshground Films that describe the Hidden Florence app and the research that went into it.
+These have been updated in May 2019 to coincide with the relaunch of the app.
 View them here!

 A short promotional film that shows the app in action (3 minutes)